data-integrations/vertica-bulk-import/docs/VerticaBulkImportAction-action.md

 Description
 -----------
-The action can be used to bulk import data from HDFS files into vertica database.
+Vertica Bulk Load Action plugin gets executed after successful mapreduce or spark job.
+It reads all the files in a given directory and bulk loads all the data from those files into vertica table.

 Use Case
 --------

-The action can be used to bulk import data from HDFS files into vertica database.
+Bulk load multiple files into vertica table.

 Properties
 ----------